svalenziano/Arduino_VISCA/README.md

 **Disclaimers:**
 - Last built and tested in 2015 using ~Arduino 2.1, so it's possible things have changed since then 🙏
+- This code will make most programmer's / EE's eyes bleed.
+Despite that, I'm sharing it in case it saves anyone time & trouble!
 - Developed and tested with a Sony EVID-70, but it should work with any camera using the VISCA protocol via RS-232.

 **Usage:** <br>